 However, even if your company is not being regularly audited by external parties, there is much that can be gained by sponsoring your own audits.
 The process of undergoing an audit is insightful; it is one of the best forms of continuous improvement.
 This could simply involve periodic inspections of your processes and work outputs from internal subject matter experts, or it may be an external expert that you contract.

-What is the purpose of an audit?
+What is the purpose of a quality audit?

 Simply put, the purpose of an audit is to define how you work and to prove that you do what you say.